Hornsby Shire Timeline

 1967 - Hornsby Technical College (TAFE) opens on the site of the Girls Domestic Science School.

 1968 - Stage 2 of Westfield Shopping Centre opens.
-It is 4 times the original size of Stage 1.
+It is four times the original size.

 1988 - Fagan Park opens to the public.